-Implementation of the GSP requires funding sources.
-To the degree they become available, outside grants will be sought to assist in reducing cost of implementation to residents and landowners of the Basin.
-However, there will be a need to collect funds to support implementation.

-The areas associated with GSA-wide management and GSP implementation will be borne by the landowners across the Basin.
-These costs include:
+Implementation of the GSP requires funding.
+To the degree they become available, outside grants will be sought to help reduce the cost of implementation.
+However, funds will need to be collected to support implementation, and costs associated with Basin-wide management and GSP implementation will likely be borne by residents and landowners across the Basin.
+These costs include the following:

-- GSA administration

-- Groundwater level monitoring and reporting

-- Groundwater quality monitoring and reporting

-- Ground surface subsidence monitoring and reporting

-- Water use estimation

-- Data management

-- Stakeholder engagement

-- Annual report preparation and submittal to DWR

-- Developing and implementing a funding mechanism

-- Grant applications

-- GSP updates (every five years)
+- CBGSA administration • - Groundwater level monitoring and reporting • - Groundwater quality monitoring and reporting • - Ground surface subsidence monitoring and reporting • - Water use estimation • - Data management • - Stakeholder engagement • - Annual report preparation and submittal to DWR • - Funding mechanism development and implementation • - Grant applications • - GSP updates and submittal to DWR (every five years) •

-For budgetary purposes, the estimated initial cost of these activities is on the order \$800,000 to \$1.2 million per year.
-The CBGSA Board of Directors will evaluate options for securing the needed funding.
-Options for funding include fees based on groundwater pumping, acreage, or combinations of these, and pursuit of any available grant funds.
+For budgetary purposes, the estimated initial cost of these activities ranges from \$800,000 to \$1.3 million per year.
+The CBGSA Board of Directors will evaluate options for securing needed funding.
+Options for funding include instituting fees based on groundwater pumping, acreage, or combinations of these, and pursuit of any available grant funds.